becurrie/py-sorts/README.md

 ### Caution

-- Be careful when using the **Bogo** sorting algorithm, it shuffles an array and checks it sorted iteratively, larger data sets will take a long time (forever).
+- Be careful when using the **Bogo** sorting algorithm, it shuffles an array and checks it's been sorted, shuffling infinitely until list is sorted. larger data sets will take a long time (forever).

+- Specifying an array of size > **650,000** will result in a recustion depth exception when using the quick sort algoruithm

-- Specifying an array of size > **650,000** can result in errors due to recursion depth with some sorting algorithms.
+- Specifying an array of size > **992** will result in a recursion depth exception when using the recursive insertion sort algorithm.

 ## Installing